-Example of exploration The exploration is to navigate through the lattice T (C3).
+Example of exploration The exploration is to navigate through two lattices T (C1) and T (C2.

-The lattice T (C3) identify the web service relative of sub services used by each user.
-It is showing the membership of each sub Service used of the web service which concerning.
+The lattice T (C2) identify the sub web services used by each user and the lattice T (C1) which associates to each web service the sub services that comprise.
+It is showing the membership of each sub Service of the web service which concerning.
 We partially detail an example of analysis to explain the principle.